 Sometimes we just need someone to listen to us.
 Talking to others can help rationalise what we’re feeling and give us the support we need to come out of a rut.
 Make sure that you have a trusted friend or family member that you can call on in times of need (and vice versa).

 Failing that there are various helplines available with volunteers ready and willing to help you through it.

-Remember; Water is your friend.
+Remember that water is your friend.
 It can make you feel surprisingly better in a bad situation.
-I always keep a trusty (re-useable) water bottle with me at all times!
+I always keep a trusty water bottle with me at all times!

 Who knew something so simple could be classed as an act of self-care?
 I certainly didn’t!

-I might be among one of the few that actually finds showering to be relaxing.
-When I feel myself becoming overly anxious or distressed, I often take myself to the shower in order to calm down.
+I might be among the few who find showering to be relaxing.
+When I feel myself becoming overly anxious or distressed, I often take myself to the shower to calm down.
 It’s almost as if the water washes away all the tension in my bones and allows me to take some much-needed deep breaths.

 Want some of your very own homemade soap scrub bars?
 Check out this post for information on how you can create your own!

 Sometimes the simplest way to feel good is to look after your body.
 Treat yourself to a face mask, new body lotion or even a hair wrap!
 For the gentlemen out there with beards that would put grizzly Adams to shame, why not pick up a beard grooming kit?